La Società Mutuo Accorso Serradifalco

 Societa06081930.jpg (1834170 bytes)

-Photo of the Società taken at Busti and Carolina Streets, Buffalo, June 8, 1930.
+Photo of Serradifalco's men's society taken at Busti and Carolina Streets, Buffalo, June 8, 1930.

-Gaetano Vincenzo Coniglio is three rows in front of the large awning, with mustache and peaked cap.
+Gaetano Coniglio is three rows in front of the large awning, with mustache and Sicilian 'tascu' (cap).

 (Photo courtesy of Lou Saviano, via Fred Cimato, both fine local practitioners of the tonsorial art.)